mko-x/docker-nginx-proxy/README.md

 ## More

-See also readme at Jason's [github repo](https://github.com/jwilder/nginx-proxy) for more information about [docker-gen](https://github.com/jwilder/docker-gen), [templates](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/).
+See also the readme at Jason's [github repo](https://github.com/jwilder/nginx-proxy) for more information about [docker-gen](https://github.com/jwilder/docker-gen) and look at his site for information about [templates](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/).

 Topics covered there among others: